Quirks, Bugs, Workarounds, and Hints

 ASN.1 Time Bugs

-Vendor Patch level misencoding
+Vendor Patch Level Misencoding

 Many Android 15 devices (even emulator images) and some Samsung devices do not conform to the ASN.1 schema for attestation data wrt. patch level encoding.
 This concerns the vendor patch level field, not the OS patch level, and requires monkey-patching Google's upstream parser code to prevent it from glitching out.
 Warden Supreme already applies the necessary band-aids, but enforcing vendor patch levels is generally discouraged in favour of OS patch levels.